-Today, out of necessity, a large percentage of our Federal workforce are working remotely, often at home.
+Today, out of necessity, a large percentage of our Federal workforce is working remotely, often at home.
 This way of working has challenged many of us to remain focused on our work, yet responsive to our friends and family as the day goes along.

 Interruptions are problematic based on timing and distraction.
-When friends learn that we are working from home, they often assume that we are now available during the day and expect us to be responsive to their calls, emails, texts, and, even, stop overs.
+When friends learn that we are working from home, they often assume that we are now available during the day and expect us to be responsive to their calls, emails, texts, and, even, stopovers.
 The fact is that any of these will likely be distractions from the work that we need to accomplish, often on deadline.

 I am a writer of books and articles and I need time and concentration while managing interruptions, usually by phone and emails, so I am with you in this endeavor to keep my focus on my work, while valuing my friends and family when they need to communicate.

-When interrupted, usually by phone, though sometimes by visiting grandchildren, I try to understand the need for communicating with me in the moment with a smile.
-Then I tell them the truth that I am working on a deadline and I ask them if their need to speak with me is something that can wait until later.
+When interrupted, usually by phone, though sometimes by visiting grandchildren, I try to understand the need for communicating with me at the moment with a smile.
+Then I tell them the truth that I am working on a deadline and I ask them if they need to speak with me is something that can wait until later.
 If it can, I set up a time to communicate, in person or by Skype or Zoom so that we can see each other and have the talk that they need.
 Conversely, if they tell me that their need is urgent, I will ask for a time frame for our conversation of just a few minutes.
 This has worked with a few exceptions, so I am able to keep my head in my writing.
 Here are a couple of suggestions that I found from an Internet search: